-Certificate│9 Credits│Fond du Lac Campus│Summer and Fall Terms
+Certificate│9 Credits│Fond du Lac Campus│Fall Term

 After just 16 weeks, start a rewarding career as a nail artist with the Nail Tech Program at Moraine Park Technical College’s nail tech school.